Wolverhampton North East (UK Parliament constituency): History

 Wolverhampton North East was notable in the 1987 general election for being one of only a small number of seats that the Conservatives gained from Labour.
 It reverted to type, however, at the 1992 general election, when the Labour MP Ken Purchase first took office.
-It is one of the 'traditional' Labour seats that elected a Conservative MP at the 2019 general election, helping Prime Minister Boris Johnson achieve a majority of 80.
+It is one of the 'red wall' Labour seats that elected a Conservative MP at the 2019 general election, helping then-Prime Minister Boris Johnson achieve a majority of 80.
+This was reversed when Labour retook the seat at the 2024 general election.